 The point?
 All of this could have been avoided.
 The investigation showed that had the spot welding been done properly, the cage would not have collapsed, and the car would not have caught fire.
 The worst outcome would have been Matthew might have suffered a broken leg.

 The Collision Industry Conference (CIC) is a forum made up of participants from all industry segments for the expressed purpose of discussing and exploring common concerns.

-In this December 2019 video from the CIC, Chairman Jeff Peevy and his wife Marie interview Matthew and Marcia to put a human face on the topic of what can happen when a repair shop doesn’t adhere to quality standards established by automakers and repairers.
+In December 2019, Chairman Jeff Peevy and his wife Marie interview Matthew and Marcia to put a human face on the topic of what can happen when a repair shop doesn’t adhere to quality standards established by automakers and repairers.